fsmi/garfield-pos/frontend/README.txt

 The core should be able to build on windows when not defining
 	USER_LOOKUP_FALLBACK_ENABLED
-in garfield-pos.
+in garfield-pos.h.
 This disables a fallback method of resolving user identification codes to user names that only works on unices.